 Just a short walk from the beach is a fishing pier.
 Another great place to watch the sunset.
 During the day, you might just be lucky enough to see dolphins frolicking from the pier.

-might need for a day at the beach.
-They have snacks, too.
+There's one concession truck that sells everything you might need for a day at the beach.
+They have snacks, too. |

-Perfect for small children, the water is very shallow and very
+Perfect for small children, the water is very shallow and very gradually gets deeper.
+No big drop off. |

 I seemed to recall that there was a botanic garden in Spring Hill.
 I googled it and found the Nature Coast Botanical Gardens and Nursery.
 Perfect!
 I can't tell you how many times I've been in Spring Hill, both before moving to Citrus County and since, and I'd never been to these gardens.
 Nor did I even realize how conveniently they were located.
 Monday morning, I set off to Spring Hill with my destination being the gardens before returning to spend time with my family.